Derby Canal: History

 The Holmes Aqueduct proved to be extremely troublesome.
 Aqueducts up to that time had been made of stone, but several short arches would have been necessary, causing obstruction to the flow of the stream.
 The 44 ft single-span cast iron structure that Outram devised, and completed in 1796, was the first of its kind, as it was completed a few weeks earlier than Longdon-on-Tern Aqueduct, the structure by Thomas Telford at Longdon-on-Tern on the Shrewsbury Canal.

 In 1802 there was a partial failure, probably due to the sides bowing and transferring too much weight to the base where they joined to the deck.
 After remedial work it failed again in 1812 and was reinforced with timber baulks.
 Although plans were prepared for replacement in stone, it survived until 1930, when the bottom plates were replaced by a wooden base, which was sealed by puddling.

-In 1817 the link between the River Trent and the Trent and Mersey canal was closed due to its lack of financial success.
+In 1817 the link between the River Trent and the Trent and Mersey Canal was closed because of its lack of financial success.
 Maintenance charges had exceeded revenue since 1812, as it was little used because the Trent and Mersey canal charged compensation tolls at extortionate rates for boats using the link.
 Twenty years later it was dry.

 In 1838 the canal was diverted away from the River Derwent at Borrowash to allow construction of the Midland Counties Railway line between Derby and Long Eaton.
 This diversion included building a new Borrowash Top Lock.

-The canal was relatively successful prior to the arrival of railways.
+The canal was relatively successful before the arrival of railways.
 Traffic figures are scarce, but in 1798, 28,571 tons of coal were recorded, of which 40 per cent came from the Little Eaton gangway.
 By 1803 this had risen to 50,374 tons, with 55 per cent from the gangway.
 Rather than it just supplying Derby, the company encouraged through trade on the canal, and this contributed to its profitability.
 Regular dividends were paid to shareholders from 1811, although some had been paid in previous years.
-Initially, they were close to the 5 per cent promised by the original Act, but reached 12 per cent in 1839.
-Although this exceeded the amount specified by the Act, it was justified as covering years where the 5 per cent had not been made.
+Initially, they were close to the 5 per cent promised by the original Derby Canal Act 1793, but reached 12 per cent in 1839.
+Although this exceeded the amount specified by the act, it was justified as covering years where the 5 per cent had not been made.
 Traffic figures for February and March 1839 indicate that the Little Eaton line carried 13,332 tons, the Sandiacre line carried 15,725 tons, and 9,773 tons were carried on the Swarkestone line.
 This would suggest that the total for the year was around 200,000 tons.